 Once you accept a check from an insurer, you will be unable to seek more compensation, regardless of what you deserve.
 Unless you have fully recovered and have a full accounting of everything a car accident has cost you, you don’t yet know what a proper insurance settlement looks like.

 A car accident attorney can investigate your accident, determine the full extent of your injuries and losses, and press insurance companies for the settlement you deserve.
-Before settling a car accident claim, contact a car accident attorney like ours in Raleigh, N.C., for a free review of your case.
+Before settling a car accident claim, contact a car accident attorney like ours in Raleigh, N.C., and throughout the state of North Carolina, for a free review of your case.
 We do not charge our clients fees unless and until we recover compensation for them.